-When you are highly emotion and someone asks you to calm down and think logically about something, what’s you general reaction?
+When you are highly emotion and someone asks you to calm down and think logically about something, what’s your general reaction?

 Probably to get even more emotional!

-So the way to see this is to let them vent and then explain how you see if, validating the feelings before trying to take action on it.
+So, the way to see this is to let them vent and then explain how you see if, validating the feelings before trying to act on it.

 It would sound something like this: